Scarabaeus1031/NEXAH/README.md

-# ⚡ NEXAH — Navigating Structure in Dynamical Systems
+# ⚡ NEXAH — Structure & Navigation in Dynamical Systems

 > Complex systems are not random.
-> They evolve within **structured fields with direction and destination**.
+> They evolve within **structured dynamical fields**.

 ---